lunchboxsushi/jai/README.md

 ### Core Commands

 - `epic` - Create a new epic.
-Opens an editor for drafting, enriches with AI, and creates a Jira ticket.
+Opens an editor for drafting, enriches with AI, and creates a Jira ticket. **No arguments.**
 - `task` - Create a new task under the current epic.
-Follows the same draft -> enrich -> create workflow.
+Same workflow. **No arguments.**
-- `subtask` - Create a new sub-task under the current task.
+- `subtask` - Create a new sub-task under the current task. **No arguments.**

 ### Context Management

-- `focus <query>` - Set current context by fuzzy-matching an epic/task title or key.
+- `focus <query>` - Set current context by fuzzy-matching an epic, task, or subtask title or key.
-- `status` - Show the current focused epic and/or task.
+- `status` - Show the current focused epic, task, and subtask.

 ### Configuration

 - `config init` - Initialize a new configuration file.
 - `config show` - Show the current configuration.

-## �� Project Structure
+## 🗂️ Project Structure

 ```text
 ~/.local/share/jai/